-If you are in the similar position and unsure on how to proceed, then you are in the right place as we’re going to cover:
+If you are in a similar position and unsure of how to proceed, then you are in the right place as we’re going to cover:

 - common reasons for outsourcing link building projects

 - how to find a trustworthy marketing agency to outsource to